What is ketoconazole? What are the uses for ketoconazole?

-DRUG CLASS AND MECHANISM: Ketoconazole is an anti-fungal medication in the same family of drugs as fluconazole (Diflucan), itraconazole (Sporanox), and miconazole (Micatin, Monistat).
+Ketoconazole is an azole antifungal medication used to treat certain serious fungal infections.
+Ketoconazole is in the same family of drugs as fluconazole (Diflucan), itraconazole (Sporanox), and miconazole (Micatin, Monistat).
 It prevents growth of several types of fungi by preventing production of the membranes that surround fungal cells.
 The FDA approved ketoconazole in June 1981.

 GENERIC AVAILABLE: Yes

 Ketoconazole generally is well tolerated.
 Commonly reported side effects of ketoconazole are: